Publications from City-REDI

 West Midlands Databook 2019-20

-City-REDI have compiled a snapshot of key data for the West Midlands.
+In 2019, City-REDI compiled a snapshot of key data for the West Midlands.
 Drawing on the success of the 2018 databook, the 2019-2020 edition provides up-to-date labour market profiles for the West Midlands Region, West Midlands Combined Authority, three Local Enterprise Partnerships (LEPs) and over 30 Local Authorities.
 Together, the booklet provides easy to access data on the region’s productivity, population, employment, skills, and housing.

 Download a copy of the West Midland Databook 2019-20.